EntranceJew/cookie-clicker-workshop-mods/README.md

 # cookie-clicker-workshop-mods

-TODO: make a [directory](/directory.md) of mods from other sources, too.
+Also check out this [directory](/directory.md) of all the other Steam Workshop compatible mods I know about.

 ## Vanilla Mods